 Joanna Ingham’s poetry has been widely published in journals and magazines.
-Her debut pamphlet Naming Bones was published by ignitionpress in 2019.
-She also writes fiction and is represented by Thérèse Coen at Hardman & Swainson.
-Joanna is the recipient of a Developing Your Creative Practice grant from Arts Council England.
-She teaches creative writing at City Lit.
+Her debut pamphlet Naming Bones was published by ignitionpress in 2019 and she won the Paper Swans Press Single Poem Competition in 2020.
+Joanna also writes fiction and is represented by Thérèse Coen at Hardman & Swainson.
+She is the recipient of a Developing Your Creative Practice grant from Arts Council England and teaches creative writing at City Lit.

 ‘An impressive twenty poems.
 Ingham’s language is so striking and exact that it feels four-dimensional. … Each poem in this pamphlet is equally precise and masterfully draws us in layer by layer, the rich and ordinary details bringing us to wider and surprising truths.’ clare e. potter on Naming Bones in Poetry Wales